hyosung11/Launch-School/Courses/journal.md

 11:15 그래 정답을 보고 해결했다.
 Watching Crystal Palace vs Chelsea and it's 0-0 in the 56th minute.

 19:30 I feel tired.
 I did some edabit problems but I do like ranking up on Codewars.

+## 20220220 일요일

+09:12 I slept in today and didn't get out of bed until 7:55 but that didn't necessarily make my morning better.
+Why do I say it like that?
+I wish I had gotten up at 5:30 and done some studying.
+I'll have less time today as we're having my parents and my brother's family over for brunch.
+I have one more week of preparation before I take the JS109 Interview Assessment.
+Let's make it a great week of studying.

+09:57 I have a week to get ready.
+I couldn't figure out the problem Michael gave me and I had to look at solutions.
+I still don't fully understand the solutions and need to deconstruct them.